ve3nkl/satellite-passes/README.md

 **passpdf.py** creates a pdf file with visual representations of the passes based on the data calculated by satpass.py.

-In addition to Python 3 and a number of Python modules the **satpass.py** utility requires a shared library to be installed: [General Astrodynamics Library - libgal](http://www.amsat-bda.org/GAL_Home.html).
+In addition to Python 3 (at least version 3.9 recommended) and a number of Python modules the **satpass.py** utility requires a shared library to be installed: [General Astrodynamics Library - libgal](http://www.amsat-bda.org/GAL_Home.html).
 A copy of the distribution of the library version 0.6.0 is included in directory LibGAL.
 One of the required Python modules (PyX) needs TeX (LaTeX) to be installed in order to be able to generate *pdf* files.

 ### Where can it run?
 Since the required library is written in C++ and the utilities are written in Python 3 (well, there is also a Cython component), in theory, it can run anywhere.
 However, it was tested under Linux on some Raspberry Pi models (including Pi Zero) and under Mac OS with Python, Cython and various Python packages installed using macports.